CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 Online to its own project.

-We believe that doing this also removes the need for a number of unpleasant compromises and inter-company conflict that put strain on TDF.
+We believe that doing this also removes the need for a number of unpleasant compromises and inter-company conflicts that put strain on TDF.
 It also follows the well known pattern of many other successful FOSS companies: RedHat/Fedora, openSUSE, Samba+, ownCloud, Nextcloud, RocketChat, Mattermost, BigBlueButton, and others beyond number.